Dynamics of Cosmic Superstrings and the Overshoot Problem: Evolution towards the minimum

 In both cases listed above, the final attractor of the system is no longer $\mathcal L$ but $\mathcal T_1$.
 The loop tracker fixed point is a saddle and for our choice of initial conditions, the system still tends to evolve towards and to linger around it for quite a long time before heading towards the true attractor $\mathcal T_1$.
 For any realistic value of the initial condition $\Phi_0$ that guarantees control over the EFT expansion, the field reaches its minimum \textit{before} the system has moved towards $\mathcal T_1$.
 Therefore, the field will overshoot its minimum if the kinetic energy $X^2$ at $\mathcal L$ is too high.

 In the case of D3-strings, $X^2 \simeq \beta^2 = 1/9$ is not low enough to avoid overshooting, and the system has an evolution which is qualitatively similar to the F-string case, as can be seen in Fig. \ref{fig:beta overshoot}.
 The case of NS5-strings as a loop fluid is instead quite promising for avoiding overshooting.
 In fact, as can be seen in Fig. \ref{fig:beta overshoot}, for a sufficiently high fraction of energy density in loops, the field does not overshoot.

+In Fig. \ref{fig:overshoot scan} we perform a systematic scan over the $(\beta,\Omega_{\rm loop}^0)$ parameter space, in order to determine the values of these parameters that do not lead to volume modulus overshoot.
+In this analysis all other parameters are kept fixed, in particular $\Phi_0=6M_p$, $\dot{\Phi}_0=0$ and $\Phi_{\rm min}=19 M_p$.
+We observe that a non-vanishing energy density in string loops is always required to avoid overshooting and that this fraction increases with increasing $\beta$.
+Furthermore we observe that overshoot is inevitable for $\beta > 0.23$, in accordance with the findings in Fig. \ref{fig:beta overshoot}.

 We can then study the evolution of the fractions of the energy densities $\Omega_{\rm k}$, $\Omega_V$, and $\Omega_{\rm loop}$ along the solutions of the autonomous system \eqref{eq:X' no fluid}-\eqref{eq:Y' no fluid} with $\beta = 1/6$ which do not overshoot.
 An illustrative result is shown in Fig. \ref{fig:NS5 no rad}.